the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

 Although the {ref}`ch-style-guide` chapter already outlines guidelines for keeping a consistent style across the book, not all chapters follow these suggestions.
 This calls for a need to encouage and achieve retrospective consistency throughout _The Turing Way_.
 Achieving this goal is reasonably challenging.
-However, this chapter provides support by curating and introducing a consistency checklist to point contributors towards what consistency checks to look for as they help make _The Turing Way_ retrospectively consistent.
+However, this chapter provides support by curating and introducing a consistency checklist to point contributors towards what consistency checks to look for as they help make _The Turing Way_ consistent.

 (ch-consistency-requirements)=
 ## Hard vs Soft Requirements